-Center for Teaching and Learning Advisory Board
+Center for Teaching and Learning Advisory Board (Reports to Office of Academic Affairs/Liaison to the CTL Director)

 The Center for Teaching and Learning Advisory Committee consists of faculty and administrators from various schools and departments at IUPUI.
 The board advises the director of the Center for Teaching and Learning about strategic planning and programming priorities.
-Members have three year appointments with approximately five members rotating off each year.
+Members have three-year appointments with approximately five members rotating off each year.